 The best internships will expose individuals to real-world business projects and allow them to learn from more senior people.
 In the best situations, a digital marketing internship may even open doors for future employment with the company or present networking opportunities that may lead to a job.

-Now we’ve explored a few options for learning digital marketing skills, let’s focus on the topic at hand: Should you do a digital marketing internship or a digital marketing course?
+Now we’ve explored a few options for learning digital marketing skills, let’s focus on the topic at hand: Should you do a digital marketing internship or an online digital marketing course?
 First up: the pros of a digital marketing internship.

 2. Why do a digital marketing internship?

 Internships can be incredible opportunities for people looking for hands-on experience at a real organization.

 A digital marketing internship will take place at a marketing agency or as part of an in-house team.
 Unless it’s a huge company with its own digital marketing department, you’ll most likely be working with the marketing team.